By Tim Lambert

 Another great wave of invasion came in the 9th century.
 The Danes conquered North and Eastern England.
 At that time England was divided into kingdoms and the only one left was the southern kingdom of Wessex led by Alfred the Great.
 Alfred eventually defeated the Danes and they made a treaty.
 They split southern and central England between them.
 The Danes took London, East Anglia, and all the territory east of the old Roman road, Watling Street.

 Alfred took the land west of Watling Street and southern England.
 However, in the 10th century, Wessex gradually expanded and took over all the Danish territory.
 So a single united England was created.
-The Danish settlers were gradually assimilated into English society.
+The Danish settlers gradually assimilated into English society.

 At the time of the Domesday Book (1086) England probably had a population of about 2 million.
 (Much less than in Roman times).
 However, the population grew rapidly.
 It may have reached about 5 or 6 million by the end of the 13th century.